Work Shouldn't Hurt. End workplace harassment.

 Making sure to document workplace harassment is a crucial step in protecting your rights and building a case against your harasser.

-This guide will walk you through the process, explaining what to document, how to document it, and why it’s so important.
+This post will walk you through the process, explaining what to document, how to document it, and why it’s so important.

 Why Documentation Matters: